 In Cutthroat Billiards, loss of game does not occur until the game is won by one of the three players.
 This is necessary since a player can be put out of the game when their last ball is pocketed and at the end of their inning if they pocketed it.
 Then the player may later be brought back into the game by one of their opponents, choosing to spot one of their balls to pay for a foul they committed.
 When the game is over, the last person to have been put out is the second player of the next game, the winner becomes the breaker, and the last person racks for the next game.
 This generally results in a shuffling of who owns which group of balls from one game to the next.

 A player's turn continues so long as they pocket an opponent's ball with each shot.
 A shooter can even pocket their own ball without sinking an opponent's ball, thereby weakening their own chances to win in exchange for continuing their turn.
 This circumstance is generally called "cutting one's own throat".

-When shooting, the player must make the cue-ball contact an object-ball and then either:
+When shooting, the player must make the cue-ball first contact an opponent's object-ball.
+On all shots, the player must cause the cue ball to contact an object ball and then either:

-- send either the object ball, or the cue ball to a cushion.
+- send either an object ball, or the cue ball to a cushion.

 Failure to do so is a foul.

 A player may shoot at any ball that they choose, but before shooting they must call the ball and the pocket.
 They need not call any detail such as kisses, caroms, combinations, or cushions, all of which are legal.
 A legally pocketed ball entitles the shooter to continue.

 If a player sinks his last ball he can still win the game if he runs the table out in the same inning.